gordonforce/debian-java-development-environment/README.md

 ## Features

-- Install necessary packages and dependencies
+- Install the necessary packages and dependencies
 - Configure system settings for development
 - Set up development tools and environments